Chordian/deepsid/README.md

 * [DeepSID_Images_GB64.zip](https://chordian.net/files/deepsid/DeepSID_Images_GB64.zip)
 * [DeepSID_Images_Players.zip](https://chordian.net/files/deepsid/DeepSID_Images_Players.zip)

 1. Unpack the GitHub tree archive into a folder that works with your enviroment.
-I'll assume the root folder of /deepsid/ from now on.
+I'll assume /deepsid/ root folder.
 2. If there are files in a /deepsid/images/ sub folder, delete them all.
 3. Create the /deepsid/fonts/ sub folder and unpack DeepSID_Fonts.zip into it.
 4. Create the /deepsid/images/ sub folder and unpack DeepSID_Images.zip into it.